ftqo/ftqo/README.md

 - 🔭 I'm currently working in DevOps at IBM
 - 🌱 I'm currently learning: Go and Linux
-- 💬 Ask me about design and branding
+- 💬 Ask me about anything
 - 😄 Pronouns: [any normative-ish](https://en.pronouns.page/any:normative-ish)
 - ⚡ Fun fact: I'm also a swimmer and writer
 - 📫 How to reach me: [email](mailto:fittsqo@gmail.com),  [keybase](https://keybase.io/fittsqo)